Restaurants in New York City

 Telephone: (212) 243 9579

 Located in Tribeca's Washington Market area, Tribeca Grill radiates excitement and energy.
 Co-owned by Robert DeNiro, 'The Grill' is a classic New York social venue.
-It is a massive restaurant with high ceilings and exposed brick walls - not the place for a romantic dinner, but great for celebrity spotting.
-The menu includes enticing grilled and sautéed selections with cross-cultural creative influences of many different cuisines.
-Favourites on the menu include short ribs braised in red wine, the grilled duck and the pan-roasted cod.
-Open for dinner nightly, lunch during the week and brunch on Sundays.
+It's a massive restaurant with high ceilings and exposed brick walls, and it's great for celebrity spotting.
+The menu includes enticing grilled and sautéed selections, with cross-cultural creative influences of many different cuisines.
+Favourites on the menu include short ribs braised in red wine, the grilled duck, and the pan-roasted cod.
+Open for dinner every night, lunch during the week, and brunch on Sundays.

 Address: 375 Greenwich Street